Darwen: History

-The area around Darwen has been inhabited since the early Bronze Age, and the remains of a round barrow from approximately 2000 BCE have been partially restored at the Ashleigh Barrow in Whitehall.
-The barrow had ten interments, nine of which were Collared Urn burials.
-As well as human remains, items found at the barrow included a bronze dagger some 7.5 inches in length, a flint thumb scraper, a sub-plano-convex knife and a clay bead.
+The area around Darwen has been inhabited since the early Bronze Age and the remains of a round barrow from approximately 2000 BCE have been partially restored at the Ashleigh Barrow in Whitehall.
+The barrow had ten interments, nine of which were Collared Urn burials; as well as human remains, items found at the barrow included a bronze dagger some 7.5 in in length, a flint thumb scraper, a sub-plano-convex knife and a clay bead.
 Copies of the Collared Urns may be seen at the Darwen Library.

-The Romans once had a force in Lancashire, and a Roman road is visible on the Ordnance Survey map of the area.
-Medieval Darwen was tiny and little or nothing survives.
+The Romans once had a force in Lancashire and a Roman road is visible on the Ordnance Survey map of the area; medieval Darwen was tiny and little or nothing survives.
 One of the earliest remaining buildings is a farmhouse at Bury Fold, dated 1675.
-Whitehall Cottage is thought to be the oldest house in the town, and was mostly built in the 17th and 18th centuries but contains a chimney piece dated 1557.
+Whitehall Cottage is thought to be the oldest house in the town and was built mostly in the 17th and 18th centuries, but contains a chimney piece dated 1557.

 Like many towns in Lancashire, Darwen was a centre for textile manufacture during the Industrial Revolution.
 Samuel Crompton, inventor of the spinning mule, lived there for part of his life.
-Rail links and the Leeds and Liverpool Canal arrived in the mid-19th century.
+The railway and the Leeds and Liverpool Canal arrived in the mid-19th century.
 The most important textile building in Darwen is India Mill, built by Eccles Shorrock & Company.
 The company was ruined, however, by the effects of the Lancashire Cotton Famine of the 1860s.
-Cotton manufacture was an important industry, and by 1907, the Darwen Weavers', Winders' and Warpers' Association had more than 8,000 members in the town.
+Cotton manufacture was an important industry and the Darwen Weavers', Winders' and Warpers' Association had more than 8,000 members in the town by 1907.

-In the early 1840s Eccles Shorrock created a large mill lodge (industrial reservoir) in what is now the lower part of Bold Venture Park by constructing a dam where Inverness Road now runs across the valley cut by Bold Venture Brook.
+In the early 1840s.
+Eccles Shorrock created a large mill lodge (industrial reservoir) in what is now the lower part of Bold Venture Park, by constructing a dam where Inverness Road now runs across the valley cut by Bold Venture Brook.
 In 1848, during a night of heavy thunder storms and torrential rain, water rushed down from the moors and the dam failed catastrophically.
-The water level dropped by 40ft almost instantly, and a wall of water swept down into the town centre, doing considerable damage and drowning a number of poor people who slept in cellars under shops and houses in the Market Street area.
+The water level dropped by 40 ft almost instantly and a wall of water swept down into the town centre, causing considerable damage and drowning several people who slept in cellars under shops and houses in the Market Street area.

-Much of the town was built between about 1850 and 1900; placenames, date stones in terraces, and the vernacular architecture of cellars, local stone, locally made brick, pipework and tiles and leaded glass, the last now mostly gone, reflect this.
+Much of the town was built between about 1850 and 1900.
+Many clues reflect this: placenames, date stones in terraces, the vernacular architecture of cellars, local stone, locally-made brick, pipework, tiles and leaded glass.
 It was one of the first places in the world to have steam trams.